 One of these alternatives is eating a Nopal Cactus.
 A 2012 study states that you should take a nopal cactus, together with diabetes medications, so they can help regulate blood sugar.

 An enlarged prostate can be an uncomfortable problem for men, which can cause them to urinate more frequently.

 There’s been some research into how the Nopal Cactus can help men with their enlarged prostate so they don’t have to urinate quite as often.

 The cactus is also said to hold solutions for prostate cancer.
 It’s an organic method, so you don’t have to worry so deeply about prescription medication.

-The amount of bad cholesterol, scientifically called Low-Density Lipid, dropped even more than normal.
+The amount of bad cholesterol, scientifically called Low-Density lipids, dropped even more than normal.
 Nopal cactus is organic, which means it could be an alternative to traditional cholesterol medications.

 Say GoodBye to Hangovers

-If you’ve spent your day engaging in a significant amount of drinking and the next day you have to go to work, you’re likely to be hungover.
+If you’ve spent your day engaging in a significant amount of drinking and you have to go to work the next day, you’re likely to be hungover.

 However, you have to take a small amount of cactus extract before you start drinking alcohol.
 You can’t fix the problem by taking the extract later, so it’s a preventative measure instead of a complete cure.

 It may also not kill the hangover phase completely.
 Instead, you’ll find that the hangover isn’t as severe as you initially thought.